tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Syntactic Conveniences
 ~~~~~~~~~~~~~~~~~~~~~~

-These are macros are simply more convenient syntax for various common
+These macros are simply more convenient syntax for various common
 operations.

 -  ``DII+P code``: A syntactic sugar for working deeper in the stack.